 If you like playing music in your store, you’re not alone.
 Music boosts team morale, and it sparks a shop-happy mood in your customers.
-No matter what the source of your music be it a streaming service, CDs, the radio and other music services are all great business tools.
+No matter what the source of your music be it a streaming service, CDs, the radio and other music services they’re all great business tools.
 But there’s a catch – if you play music in public (including in your store), you’re legally required to have a OneMusic licence.

 When you buy a CD, you don’t buy the rights to play that CD in public – you can only use it for your personal pleasure in a domestic setting.
 It’s the same with Spotify, and other services – you can’t play them in public, until you have permission, of composers/songwriters and recording artists/record labels.

 Licence fees are paid to the owners of the music rights.
 When you use music for commercial purposes, such as playing it in-store, the writers, artists and record companies get paid a small fee.

 OneMusic is an organisation set up by the music industry to collect music licence fees in New Zealand.
 They have the legal right to collect music licence fees, for songs that are licensed through the Australasian Performer’s Rights Association and Recorded Music NZ (almost all music fits this category).
 Also, in New Zealand, it’s the only organisation that’s allowed to do so.